Vectornator vs Affinity Designer

-On the other hand, vector artworks are images created from mathematical formula translated to points connected by vector paths in the form of lines and curves.
+On the other hand, vector artworks are images created from mathematical formulas translated to points connected by vector paths in the form of lines and curves.

-The strongest attribute of vector art is its versatility on whatever size of medium the art is viewed with.
+The strongest attribute of vector art is its versatility in whatever size of medium the art is viewed with.

-This could be a web page on a small phone screen to a desktop computer, or a logo on a little business card or blown up to be shown in gigantic billboards.
+This could be a web page on a small phone screen to a desktop computer, a logo on a little business card, or blown up to be shown on gigantic billboards.

 The vector image produced is easily scalable without having to worry about affecting the image quality.

-Pixel art, on the other hand, loses image quality the more that you when you expand its scale size.
+Pixel art, on the other hand, loses image quality when you expand its scale size.

 This is especially beneficial for marketing products in the form of illustrations, typography, web designs, billboards, etc.

-For this article, we are going to compare and contrast two platforms that are applicable for vector graphics.
+For this article, we are going to compare and contrast two platforms that are applicable to vector graphics.